 Instructive

 And in that vein, Fiasco! is not only entertaining, but also instructive.
 It shakes things up, and it never gets into a rut.
-Especially since playsets vary wildly between settings, eras, and the cast often ends in a disaster, one ends up playing varying characters and gets to explore many quite different situations, which is useful to inform play of more traditional campaigns as well – if only by making your PCs more colourful.
+Especially since playsets vary wildly between settings, eras, and the cast often ends in a disaster, one ends up playing varying characters and gets to explore many quite different, surprising and fast-moving situations.

 Actual play example: Dragon Slayers Playset in an actual game of Fiasco!